• What is an accountant?

 You could work on your problem-solving skills by taking the annual UK Maths Challenge.
 It'll show potential employers you're enthusiastic about maths and you'll be able to add a certificate to your CV too.

-Playing strategy board games like Settlers of Catan or Carcassone - or even video games - is another great way to improve your problem-solving.
+Playing board games or video games is another great way to improve your problem-solving.

 Some accountancy qualifications that you can gain include:

-• Chartered accountant: ACA, Institute of Chartered Accountants in England & Wales.
+• Chartered accountant: ACA, from the Institute of Chartered Accountants in England & Wales (ICAEW).

-• Certified accountant: ACCA, Association of Chartered Certified Accountants.
+• Certified accountant: ACCA, from the Association of Chartered Certified Accountants (ACCA).

-• Chartered management accountant: ACMA, Chartered Institute of Management Accountants.
+• Chartered management accountant: ACMA, from the Chartered Institute of Management Accountants (CIMA).

 Helpful note